technology-toolbox/Notebook/Infrastructure/EXT-FOOBAR8 - Windows Server 2012 R2.md

 > **Note**
 >
-> When prompted for the service account credentials, type the password for the SharePoint farm service account.
+> If prompted for the service account credentials, type the password for the SharePoint farm service account.

 ```PowerShell
 Start-Process $PSHOME\powershell.exe `